ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 this.text.text = ct.room.lives;
 ```

-Then add a copy of this type to the room `LayerUI`.
+Then add a copy of this template to the room `LayerUI`.

 Now modify the respawn code of the `Robot` so it loses one heart at each respawn: